Amine-H/hakkou.me/content/posts/2020-06-08---troubleshoot-performance-problems-on-your-webapp.md

 # Measure

-before we do anything, let's set a baseline, this is critical because otherwise you will not now if your changes made it better, worse or if it had no measureable difference.
+before we do anything, let's set a baseline, this is critical because otherwise you will not know if your changes made it better, worse or if it had no measureable difference.

 ## Lighthouse